 When the company first walked into bankruptcy court, the plan was supported by holders of 90.3 percent of the secured debt and 76 percent of the stock.
 They are the only classes affected by the plan.
 Unsecured creditors are to be paid in full.

 The plan gives ownership of the company to senior secured creditors in exchange for debt.
 Stockholders are receiving seven-year warrants for 5 percent of the stock exercisable at a price equivalent to a $3.1 billion equity value for the reorganized company.
 For details on the plan and the company’s financial condition, click here for the May 22 Bloomberg bankruptcy report.

 Revenue in 2011 was about $1.29 billion.
 The petition listed assets of $2.68 billion and debt totaling $3.54 billion.

 The case is In re Houghton Mifflin Harcourt Publishing Co., 12-12171, U.S. Bankruptcy Court, Southern District of New York (Manhattan).

 Indianapolis Downs LLC, the operator of a horserace track and casino 25 miles (40 kilometers) from Indianapolis, could be out of Chapter 11 around the end of August, under procedures approved yesterday by the U.S. Bankruptcy Court in Delaware.

 The track’s owner filed a reorganization plan in April that was negotiated with second-lien creditors and Fortress Investment Group LLC.
-(FIG) The plan calls for selling the facility if the price is acceptable to the second-lien creditors.
+(FIG:US) The plan calls for selling the facility if the price is acceptable to the second-lien creditors.
 Otherwise, the plan will give ownership mostly to second-lien lenders.